hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/subqueries.md

 Notice the use of the `.as(anchor, recursive)` method.
 It specifies separately the anchor member from the recursive member subquery of the recursive CTE.

-Also notice there's an alternative method `asUnion()` that implements recursive CTEs using the `UNION` operator rather than the default `UNION ALL` operator.
+Also, there's an alternative method `asUnion()` that implements recursive CTEs using the `UNION` operator rather than the default `UNION ALL` operator.
 This variant is only supported by the PostgreSQL and MariaDB databases.

 ### 8. Lateral Joins

 Lateral joins are executed once per each row of the previous tables or table expression.
 Lateral joins can operate as inner or outer joins.

 The following example shows both types: